Ruth2014/bio2092/04_Microbial_genomics/README.md

 As the **reference genome sequence**, we will use the [completely assembled sequence of strain H37Rv](https://www.ncbi.nlm.nih.gov/pubmed/9634230).

-You can download it from the
-“`Mycobacterium reference genome`” folder on the One Drive (see above).
+You can download it from the `Mycobacterium reference genome` folder on the One Drive (see above).
 This is the same reference genome that we used in the previous practical.
-You will find a .fna file that contains the genomic sequence in FastA format and you will find a .gff file that contains the annotation of the genome, including predicted genes, in General Feature Format (GFF).
+You will find a `.fna` file that contains the genomic sequence in FastA format and you will find a `.gff` file that contains the annotation of the genome, including predicted genes, in General Feature Format (GFF).